canonical/hwcert-jenkins-tools/submissions-tools/README.md

 This folder contains some tools designed to interact with the certification website, specifically for downloading submissions and analyzing them.

-These script can be really useful when trying to investigate a test failure in a large set of devices, since it allows you to automate the process of going through the submission files and manually check the results.
+These scripts can be really useful when trying to investigate a test failure in a large set of devices, since it allows you to automate the process of going through the submission files and manually check the results.